 Next, Gabrielle was about to resume her footing.

-The short haired blonde thought of Perdicus for a split second, before her ratiocination shifted to Xena.
+The short-haired woman thought of Perdicus for a split second.
+Then her ratiocination shifted to Xena.

-After that, Gabrielle made her way to her future wife.
+After that, Gabrielle made her way to her fiancee.

-"More than just Xena's bard."
-Tanya uttered to herself, alone.
+Alone, Tanya uttered to herself, "More than just Xena's bard."

 Return to the Academy